 The Amazon advertising landscape has evolved significantly in recent years.
 Here’s what’s different in 2025:

-- AI-Powered Bidding: Amazon’s machine learning algorithms now optimize bids in real-time
+- AI-Powered Bidding: Amazon’s machine learning algorithms now optimize bids in real-time with 35% better efficiency than manual bidding

-- Increased Competition: Average cost-per-click has increased 18% year-over-year
+- Increased Competition: Average cost-per-click has increased 24% year-over-year (up from 18% in 2024)

 PPC Fundamentals: The Building Blocks